JuniMay/casim/README.md

 **C**ellular **A**utomata **SIM**ulator

-A simulator for cellular automata using lua to define rules.
+A simulator for cellular automata using lua to define rules, available for 3D CA.

 ## Usage